archanakalburgi/archanakalburgi/README.md

 I am **Archana Kalburgi**, a graduate student at **Stevens Institute of Technology**.
 I am pursuing masters in Computer science, specializing in **Machine Learning**.

 I have currently invested my time in learning data structure and algorithms and how to tackle interview coding questions as I am looking for summer-2022 internship and full-time opportunities.
-You can find my learning related to the same in some of my blog posts and [here](https://github.com/archanakalburgi/Algorithms).
+You can find my learnings related to the same in [TukTuk](https://archanakalburgi.github.io/tuktuk/) and [here](https://github.com/archanakalburgi/Algorithms).
 Hope you find them interesting.

 Machine Learning: Fundamental and applications, Knowledge Discovery and Data Mining, Python Programming are the courses that I have already completed and I am looking forward to take on Deep Learning, Introduction to Deep Learning and Business Applications and Web Mining courses.